CARNIVORE DIET

 Macronutrients (Macros)

 Macronutrients (Macros) are the essential nutrients your body needs in large quantities to function properly.
 They consist of protein, fat, and carbohydrates.
 On the carnivore diet, the focus is primarily on protein and fat, as carbohydrates are either minimal or entirely eliminated.
 Protein is essential for building and repairing tissues, while fat provides the body with long-lasting energy and supports hormonal balance.
-For those on the carnivore diet, adjusting your macronutrient intake ensures you’re getting the right balance of animal-based fats and proteins to optimise health, mental clarity, and fat loss.
-Understanding and tracking your macros can help you achieve your health goals by ensuring that you’re fuelling your body with the right nutrients.
+For those on the carnivore diet, adjusting your macronutrient intake ensures you’re getting the right balance of animal-based fats and proteins to optimize health, enhance mental clarity, and support fat loss.
+Understanding and tracking your macros can help you achieve your health goals by ensuring that you’re fueling your body with the right nutrients for optimal performance.

 Protein